Shame, loneliness and disappointment: the hidden burden of post-traumatic stress disorder (PTSD) after childbirth

 Before I sign off, I want to apologise for leaving birth partners out of this post.
 Often, they can also suffer trauma and I will be addressing this over at my own blog very soon.

 Fiona Nicolson is an award-winning Cognitive Hypnotherapist with clinics in Henley on Thames and Harley Street, London.
-She works extensively with women’s health, and uses a range of techniques to help women get their lives back on track after a birth trauma.
+She works extensively with women’s health, and uses a range of techniques to help women get their lives back on track after birth trauma.
 She has featured on BBC Radio and is co-publisher of The Hypnotherapy Handbook